kozodoi/Kaggle_Home_Credit/README.md

 ## Project structure

 The project has the follwoing structure:
-- `codes/`: jupyter notebooks with codes for different project stages
+- `codes/`: jupyter notebooks with codes for different project stages: data preparation, modeling and ensembling.
-- `data/`: input data
+- `data/`: input data.
+The folder is not uploaded to Github due to size constraints.
+The raw data can be downloaded [here](https://www.kaggle.com/c/home-credit-default-risk).
+- `solutions/`: presentation with solutions from other competitors.
-- `submissions/`: model predictions
+- `submissions/`: predictions produced by the trained models.

 There are three notebooks:
-- `code_1_data_prep.ipynb`: data preprocessing and feature engineering
+- `code_1_data_prep.ipynb`: data preprocessing and feature engineering.
+Processes the raw data and exports the aggregated data set.
-- `code_2_modeling.ipynb`: modeling credit risk with a Lightgbm model
+- `code_2_modeling.ipynb`: modeling credit risk with a Lightgbm model.
+Takes the aggregated data as input and produces submissions.
-- `code_3_ensemble.ipynb`: ensembling predictions from different models
+- `code_3_ensemble.ipynb`: ensembling predictions from different models.

 More details are provided within the notebooks.